IBM/watsonx-data-lab/docs/wxd-certificate.md

 # Watsonx.Data Certificates

-!!! error "Watsonx.Data Certificate Failure"
+!!! error "Watsonx.data Certificate Failure"

 Due to an **unexpected** and **unannounced** change to TechZone URLs, all self-signed certificates in the watsonx.data Developer image are now invalid.